manolz1/cities2-gptk-fix/README.md

 ## Instructions for use

-1. Download the latest release from this repo
+1. Go to C:\windows\system32\ inside of your bottle and copy version.dll into the same folder as Cities2.exe in your bottle.R ename this file to version_orig.dll (if you forget this step, this patcher will copy the file for you but the game will crash on the first run.
+You will need to launch the game again for it to take effect)
-2. Copy version.dll into the same folder as Cities2.exe in your bottle
+2. Download the latest release from this repo and copy version.dll into the same folder as Cities2.exe in your bottle
 3. Edit your wine configuration and add Cities2.exe to your application ovveride settings
 ![image](https://github.com/manolz1/cities2-gptk-fix/assets/47918724/a83bf9fe-626d-4c17-9f4c-de647e1e517d)
 4. With Cities2.exe selected, press the "Libraries" tab and add a version.dll override as below